Legends of Guitar

-Legends Of Guitar reaches a very broad audience given the diversity of artists it pays tribute to.
 People love guitar music and are fanatical about the bands they play in.
 This show features the technical skills of the greatest guitarists and the music from some of the biggest bands.

 “You’ve gotta let Zeppelin possess you if you’re gonna do it right,” guitarist extraordinaire Anthony Mazzella revealed to the audience, deep into his set of the one-man-show “Legends of Guitar”.
 Sedona music lovers, take notice!
 It doesn’t get much more perfect than this.
 The dazzling spectacle witnessed at Relics Roadhouse saw one of the most highly skilled musical artists in the country musically “making love” to his cherished guitars on stage, channeling the raw power of living and deceased guitar legends.
 The energy birthed from this musical ceremony held the audience spellbound in its passionate embrace.

 One thing is for certain, Mazzella is highly aware of the seductive relationship between the guitarist, his instrument, and its hypnotic effect upon the audience: “When I play, my guitar becomes an extension of my body.
 My movements during an epic song are a sensual visual, no doubt.
 I feel like a guitarist has to be passionate about playing, because it is the hardest instrument to play well.”
 Mazzella should know.
 His skill easily matches the legends he pays tribute to like Carlos Santana, U2’s “The Edge”, and David Gilmour of Pink Floyd - and like all the greats, he has labored since childhood to master his craft.